 To view and purchase work from this exhibition, our gallery will be open by appointment starting Friday, August 7, 2020 from 11am-4pm MT, and Mondays through Saturdays, 10am-4pm August 8-29, 2020.

 Exhibition Posted Online: Monday, August 10, 2020 by 10am MT

 There will be NO pre-sales of artwork for this show.
-All artwork will be offered for sale in person at the gallery only starting at 5pm Friday August 7th, and during gallery hours Saturday and Sunday August 8-9.
-Work will then be available online, on the phone, or in the gallery starting Monday, August 10th at 10am.
+All artwork will be offered for sale in person at the gallery by appointment only starting at 11am Friday August 7th, and during gallery hours 10am-4pm Saturday August 8th.
+Work will then be available online, on the phone, or in the gallery (with an appointment) starting Monday, August 10th at 10am MT.

 Steven Young Lee has been the resident artist director of the Archie Bray Foundation for the Ceramic Arts in Helena, Montana since 2006.
 In 2004-05, he lectured and taught at numerous universities throughout China as part of a one-year cultural and educational exchange in Jingdezhen, Shanghai and Beijing.
 In 2005-6 he was a visiting professor at Emily Carr Institute of Art and Design in Vancouver, B.C.

 Steve has lectured extensively in North America and Asia.
 In March 2013 he participated on a panel, “Americans in the Porcelain City,” at the Metropolitan Museum of Art in New York.
 In 2013, he was one of several international artists invited to participate in “New Blue and White,” an exhibition at the Museum of Fine Arts in Boston that featured contemporary artists working in the blue-and-white tradition of ceramic production.
 In the Fall of 2016 his work will be featured as part of the Renwick Invitational at the Smithsonian Museum in Washington, D.C.